OUR BELIEFS

 THINGS TO COME

 We believe in and expectantly await the glorious, visible, personal, return of the Lord Jesus Christ.
-The blessed hope of His return has a vital bearing on the personal life, service, and mission of the believer (1 Thessalonians 4:1-18).
+The blessed hope of His return has vital bearing on the personal life, service, and mission of the believer (1 Thessalonians 4:1-18).
 We believe in the bodily resurrection of both the saved and the lost.
 The lost will be raised to judgment and experience eternal wrath in hell.
 The saved will be raised to eternal joy in the new heaven and new earth in the manifested presence of God (Acts 1:3, 9; Hebrews 7:25-26).

 OUR 4 PILLARS